 Until the renovation is completed, 10 club teams have to share a single field at Clark Field, rent other fields or not play at all.

 This summer, the team faces two big challenges: a short-staffed dive team and more lake-goers.
+On top of that, its divers are typically working in cold conditions with little or no visibility.

 A Texas coalition reviewing applications for projects to repair will award grants worth millions of dollars from a trust fund fed by fines paid by British Petroleum and the other companies responsible for the disaster.